Survivors Unite

 Recovery is a Garden

 At first, the ground may feel barren—dry, overgrown, neglected.
-Recovery begins with preparation: pulling weeds of old habits, clearing stones of shame or fear, breaking the hardened soil of denial.
-It’s slow, and at times, uncomfortable work.
+Recovery begins with preparation: pulling weeds of old habits, clearing stones of shame or fear, and breaking the hardened soil of denial.
+This process is supported by community support and dedicated support facilities, making it slow and, at times, uncomfortable work.

-Growth requires consistency: daily nourishment, rest, sunlight.
-Not perfection, just presence.
-Some days are cloudy; some, full of light.
-There are setbacks—pests, droughts, unexpected storms.
-That doesn’t mean the garden is failing.
-It means it’s alive.
+Growth requires consistency: daily nourishment, rest, and sunlight.
+It's not about perfection but rather presence.
+Some days are cloudy; others are full of light.
+There are setbacks, pests, droughts, and unexpected storms.
+That doesn’t mean the garden is failing; it means it’s alive.

 Not every seed will flourish, but many will.
 Trust takes root.
 Confidence pushes through.
 Joy blossoms.

-Over time, the garden changes form.
-So does the gardener.
-Recovery, like gardening, isn’t about fixing something broken—it’s about nurturing something living.
+Over time, the garden changes form, and so does the gardener.
+Recovery, much like gardening, isn’t about fixing something broken; it’s about nurturing something living with the help of community support and trauma recovery resources.

 And eventually, things bloom.